-Promote and incentivize use of local wood and agricultural products to reduce embodied carbon footprint.
+Strategy 2: Promote and incentivize use of local wood and agricultural products to reduce embodied carbon footprint.
 Vermont can be an important source of its own and other adjoining states’ building materials that can reduce the carbon footprint of construction.
 Steel and concrete require extensive carbon to produce and create emissions in their production.
 Materials can include wood, straw, and other materials.

+Actions